shadow-robot/aurora/README.md

 ## Automatic tests ##

 The buildspec.yml file in the root of the project defines what AWS CodeBuild should run when a PR is created or updated or when a daily build runs.
 It is configured to run all tests in /ansible/playbooks/molecule_ec2 folder

-## Test creation ##

-Create test case for both docker in ansible/playbooks/molecule_docker/molecule folder and for AWS EC2 in ansible/playbooks/molecule_ec2/molecule folder.
-For additional molecule_docker tests, copy the folder structure from other tests and modify the python .py file in tests folder.For additional molecule_ec2 tests, copy the folder structure of another EC2 test and modify the molecule.yml file inside.
-The EC2 tests just run the same tests as the Docker tests, but they do it in AWS EC2, using virtual machines, not Docker.

 ## Testing or deploying on real hardware ##